MarceauKa/shaark/readme.md

 ### Translation

-Shaark is actually available in 🇬🇧, 🇫🇷, 🇩🇪, 🇯🇵.
+Shaark is actually available in 🇬🇧, 🇫🇷, 🇩🇪, 🇯🇵 and 🇳🇱.
 Feel free to make a pull request to add or update a localization.
 You can see laravel base localizations [on this repo](https://github.com/caouecs/Laravel-lang).

 ## Security